brillout/handli/readme.md

 If the fastest ping is higher than `thresholdSlowInternet` then Handli considers the connection as slow.

-If none of the ping request get a response after `thresholdNoInternet` then Handli considers the user offline.
+If none of the ping requests get a response after `thresholdNoInternet` then Handli considers the user offline.

 By default `thresholdSlowInternet` is `500` milliseconds and `thresholdNoInternet` is `900` milliseconds.
 The [Live Demo - Custom Slow Threshold](https://brillout.github.com/handli#custom-slow-threshold) shows how to change these defaults.

-Note that Handli handles slow connections only if you provide a `timeout` to your requests:
+Note that Handli handles slow connections only if you provide a `timeout`:

 ~~~js
 // Handli will show a UI-blocking modal if there is no response after 2 seconds